-- Negotiation of a fair injury settlement typically takes place after you have completed your medical treatment and all records and reports have been received from your doctors.
-At that point, your injury attorney will evaluate your case and demand payment based on the amount of your medical bills and the severity of your injury.
+- Negotiation of a fair injury settlement typically takes place after completion of your medical treatment.
+At that time, all records and reports will be gathered from your doctors.
+Your injury attorney will then evaluate your case and make a settlement demand.

-- Medical bills, lost wages, and disability or limitations caused by your injuries are all considered when determining a fair settlement amount.
-If the insurance company does not offer a reasonable settlement, a lawsuit may become necessary.
+- Medical bills, lost wages and disability caused by your injuries are part of determining a fair settlement amount.

-- Experienced personal injury lawyers conduct settlement and verdict research to determine the amount or range that best represents full and fair compensation in a car accident case.
+- Personal injury lawyers use settlement and verdict research to help determine the value of car accident cases.